 Mr Tiger Goes Wild colouring sheets to download

-The Wild Robot lives! - 7 months ago
+The Wild Robot lives! - one year ago

 So, I wrote my first children’s novel.
 It wasn’t a graceful process, but I survived the stress and the solitude and the crippling self-doubt, and now my novel is about to enter the world.
 It’s called The Wild Robot.
 If you have a few minutes I’d like to tell you about it.
 Back in 2008, while working on a picture book called The Curious Garden, I spent a lot of time making sketches like this- I loved imagining scenes of nature living in surprising places....
 Read more...